 Graduate Study Defined

-The graduate experience involves specialized knowledge and concentrated study in one area.
+The graduate experience involves specialized knowledge and concentrated study in at least one area.
 In this respect it differs from undergraduate study, which introduces students to a wide range of subjects and develops general intellectual skills.
 That is, a graduate program is generally more focused on a specific area of interest and on accruing specialized skills to practice a profession or do advanced research.
 There are two primary types of graduate degrees: professional degrees and research degrees.

 At the master’s level, a professional degree provides a specific set of skills needed to practice a particular profession.
 It is generally a final degree.
 The research master’s provides experience in research and scholarship, and it may be a final degree or a step toward a doctoral degree.